Haris3477/DSA210-PhotoDump/README.md

  Data Visualizations

-- Time-Based Activity:
+- Time-Based Activity
 - Create histograms to show the frequency of photos taken at different times of the day.
-- Daily Trends:
+- Daily Trends
 - Analyze photo activity across days of the week to identify any patterns.
-- Heatmaps:
+- Heatmaps
 - Generate heatmaps to display photo-taking density by hour and day.

 Goals

-- Determine the **average times of the day** I take photos.
+- Determine the average times of the day I take photos.
 - Identify patterns in photo-taking activity across different timeframes (daily, weekly, etc.).
 - Visualize photo-taking trends using clear and informative charts.